This post may contain affiliate links

 Here, we will tell you about the vegan version.
 Since you will use plant-based proteins to make this soup, you can rest assured knowing that this will be a nutrient-rich dish that your family is going to enjoy.
 This soup is perfect for anyone known to have dairy or nut allergies, as we are not going to use any of these ingredients in our recipe.

-Once you are done making the soup, make a bread bowl and serve the soup in it to give the classic Panera touch right inside your kitchens.
-We are sure that this version of soup will be a super-hit in your home, and you may have to do this repeatedly.
-As you keep doing, you may also get different ideas to innovate on this basic recipe.
+Once you are done making the soup, make a bread bowl and serve the soup in it to give the classic Panera touch right inside your kitchen.
+We are sure that this version of soup will be super-hit in your home, and you may have to do this repeatedly.
+As you keep doing this, you may also get different ideas to innovate on this basic recipe.

 Ingredients needed for Vegan Panera Broccoli Cheddar Soup

 - Russet Potatoes – 2 Large ones (peel and cube them)

 - Raw Cashews – ½ cup (can avoid in case of nut allergies)

 - Turmeric Powder – 1 teaspoon

 - Water – 2 cups

 - Vegan Milk – 1 cup (any vegan milk, but unsweetened version only)